 We rely on information from emergency management and state highway administrators about conditions for all roads—not just major highways.
 FCPS personnel assigned to different regions of the county go out and inspect the conditions of roads, sidewalks and FCPS parking lots and bus lanes.
-The Superintendent also confers with other area school systems before announcing his decision.
+The Superintendent also confers with other area school systems before announcing her decision.

 To view a video clip that explains school closings: